Fasting Every Day Isn’t Always Smart

 The fasting method you choose already sets your frequency.

-Pick a method, commit to it, and make sure it fits your real life — not just your fantasy life.
+Pick a method, commit to it, and make sure it fits your real life.

 Got night shifts?
 A hectic family schedule?
 Then stop copying what worked for someone else and build something that works for you.